PauloLory-ionos/spec/resource-design.md

 - **Configuration and State Management**: Workspaces may include settings, variables, and secrets specific to the resources they contain, allowing consistent configurations across different environments (e.g., development, testing, production).

 ## **Resource Authorization**

+Resource Authorization Model makes sure users or applications have the right to invoke Control Plane APIs. <br/>We need a specific service within the cloud environment being responsible for managing access controls and enforcing permissions for other resources
+- according to the Control Plane API organization we have a  provider namespace for every resource type.
+- we define an **authorization** provider namespace to take care of authorization concepts.

+ This model centralizes authorization logic, making it scalable, consistent, and easier to manage across a wide range of resources.

+ The Key Elements of this model are listed below:

+ - **Dedicated Resource Provider** - This is a centralized service that acts as the authority for all authorization decisions.
+Instead of each resource handling its own access controls, the dedicated provider manages policies, roles, and permissions for all resources
+ - **Authorization Policies** - Policies define the permissions granted to users, groups, or services.
+These policies are managed by the dedicated provider and applied consistently across resources.
+Policies typically define **who** (identity) has access to **what** (resource) and **how** (permissions, such as read, write, or delete).
+- **Roles and Role-Based Access Control (RBAC)**: The provider offers a way to define roles that encapsulate a set of permissions.
+Roles can be applied to users, groups, or other identities.
+For example, roles might include "Viewer," "Editor," or "Administrator," each with different levels of access.
+RBAC simplifies authorization management by assigning roles instead of individual permissions.
+- **Access Control Enforcement**: Once policies and roles are defined, the cloud API enforces them consistently across resources.
+When a user or service tries to access a resource, the dedicated provider validates the request based on the permissions associated with the user’s role or policies.

+A resource authorization model with a dedicated resource provider centralizes access control across resources, offering an efficient, consistent, and secure way to manage permissions and enforce policies at scale in a cloud environment.
+This model enhances security by reducing complexity and enabling centralized governance over resource access.

+### Role

+### RoleBinding

+### TenantRole

+### TenantRoleBinding